This is the featured image of the Design Your Own Transition Effects blog article.

-For the purpose of this tutorial, we have decided to use a VST Instrument called The Riser, designed by AIR Music Tech.
+For the purpose of this tutorial, we have decided to use a VST instrument called The Riser, which AIR Music Tech designed.
 However, you can choose between a few other similar instruments out on the market.

 Let's first hear the actual track from our project without any sounds from The Riser.